jeffhandley/CommandLineApps/CommandLineApp-Notes.md

 ## What about more advanced features like sub-commands?
 - Optimize for a progressive disclosure approach
-- You'd be guided toward modeling your CLI as shown in subsequent stages
+- Guide users toward modeling the CLI in order to use intermediate and advanced features